Coromilly/epam-q4-2019/README.md

 **--limit LIMIT**      Limit news topics if this parameter provided

-**--limit LIMIT**      Takes a date in %Y%m%d format.
+**--date DATE**      Takes a date in %Y%m%d format.
 The cashed news from the specified day will be printed out

 ###JSON output structure example: